-The Sixth Edition of the Florida Fire Prevention Code (NFPA 1 2015 Edition Section 10.10) and Pinellas County Ordinance 58.206 to 58-15217 gives Pinellas Park Fire Department the authority to permit, regulate, and enforce open outdoor fires.
-The only allowed open burning shall be as follows:
+The most recent edition of the Florida Fire Prevention Code (including NFPA 1 Section 10.10) and Pinellas County Ordinance 58.206 to 58-217 gives Pinellas Park Fire Department the authority to permit, regulate, and enforce open outdoor fires as follows:

 - Outdoor burning for commercial, industrial, or agricultural purposes will require a burn permit issued by Pinellas Park Fire Department.
 Burning, in this instance, without a permit is prohibited.
 Pinellas County Ordinance 58-206 to 58-217.

 - Visit Pinellas Park Online Permitting Portal to register and apply for a burn permit.

 - NOTE: A burn permit for a public ceremonial use is required per Pinellas Park Resolution 23-04 ($35.00).

 - All recreational fires are limited to using clean burning charcoal, coal, manufactured fire logs or untreated dry wood as fuels.
 The burning of treated wood, yard waste, paper, garbage or other waste material is prohibited.
 Pinellas County Ordinance 58-217.
 No permit required.

 - A campfire or other fire will be allowed that is used solely for recreational purposes, ceremonial occasions, for outdoor noncommercial preparation of food, or on cold days for warming of outdoor workers, as long as excessive visible emissions are not emitted.
 Pinellas County Ordinance 58-216.
 No permit required.

 - Open, recreational, and cooking fires shall be constantly attended by a competent person that has readily available fire-extinguishing equipment and knowledge of how to use that equipment until such fire is extinguished.
 NFPA 1 2015 Edition Section 10.10.5.